ENEE467/Getting_Started/source/Lab7.rst

 Running the program to draw shapes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The command for running the ``draw_shape`` program takes three arguments to define the shape, plane and the size.
-The executable can run repeatedly with a different set of arguments to vary the shape and plane.
+The command for running the ``draw_shape`` program takes three arguments to define the shape, plane, and size.
+The executable can be run repeatedly with different argument variations.

 .. code-block:: bash